0xcert/framework/docs/guide/atomic-orders.md

 There is no middle ground for an atomic swap's outcome which reduces the possibility of one party taking advantage over the other.

 Atomic swaps are performed through the Order Gateway structure which is permanently deployed on the 0xcert platform and is publicly available to everyone.
 A fixed sequence of required steps and conditions is secured by cryptography embedded in the order gateway.
-Once all steps are completed, the swap is confirmed and successfully settled.
+Once all ste∂ps are completed, the swap is confirmed and successfully settled.
 If not, the atomic swap process is abolished and canceled, with no effect on the assets that were subject to swap.

 While the trade agreement is created in an off-chain environment between trading parties, the settlement of the trade done by atomic swap is performed entirely on-chain.
 This makes every single step of the operation trackable and verifiable.